vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FeaturedImagePipeline.md

     - This means that GitHub holds the _master copy_ of (committed) Level 2 data.
 Both apps rely on this copy.
   - The Level 2 data used in PhotoClubHub.app is persisted by the CoreData database
   - The Level 2 data used in PhotoClubHubHTML.app is loaded into CoreData, but this happens _after clearing_ CoreData.
 So this isn't really persistent.

+## Reading level2.json data

 - Content of the Level 2 file
   - the `club` section contains data about the club
   - the `members` section contains a list of club members with avarious URLs.
 Also with expertise tags and the member's roles/status (not relevant here).
-- Finding the featured images using the level2.json file
+- The reaading is done by `level2JsonReader`
+- `level2JsonReader` passes the jsonData to `mergeLevel2Json`
+  - which calls `loadMember()` in a for-loop (the members may show up alphabetically based on first or last name)

+## Processing a single member in level2.json data

 - a club member may have a field with a direct URL to the featured image `"featuredImage": "https://www.fotoclubbellusimago.nl/uploads/5/5/1/2/55129719/2024-01-14-12-28-macro-druppels-3754-2024-alex.jpg"`
+- advanced club usage may have a field pointing to the member's portfolio, and the software will find featuredImage automatically
+  `"level3URL": "https://www.fcDeGender.nl/portfolios/Miep_Franssen/"`
-  - advanced club usage may have a field pointing to the member's portfolio `"level3URL": "https://www.fcDeGender.nl/portfolios/Miep_Franssen/"` which contains the portfolio of image files and an (XML) index of these files.
+  which contains the portfolio of image files and an (XML) index of these files.

 ====================================================================================

-level2.json on GitHub file gets read by level2JsonReader passes jsonData to mergeLevel2Json() that calls loadMember() in a for-loop, starting alphabetically with Aad Schoenmakers that sets local params:
+that sets local params:
     featuredImage to nil (because it is not listed in online file) level3URL_ to http://www.vdhamer.com/fgWaalre/Aad_Schoenmakers (as in online file)